using-system/devops/k8s/cka/3-Application_question.md

 # Pod lifecyle

- - Execute a command on a pod start
+ - Execute a command after pod start
  - Execute a command before the pod stop event

 # Init container

- - Execute a command on a pod intialization
+ - Specify in pod defintion  init containers with commad to specify